 Georgia’s digital nomad visa is one of the newest on the scene.
 Conceived during the coronavirus pandemic, it was created as a way to attract long term tourists during a time when international travel was significantly reduced.
 You need to earn at least $2,000 per month, and you will need to buy travel insurance.
 Currently, you also have to self-isolate for your first 14 days.

-Digital Nomad Visa for Asia
+Remote Work Visa for Asia